eee-c/auto-type/README.md

 > Tip: newlines are significant.
 Don't hit `Enter` in between active unicode unless you want a newline.
 Newline at the end of the file will type insert a newline at the very end of typing.

+### Running Script Pages

+Scripts are run one page at a time with the `Play Code Script` command.

+While developing script, the `Restart Code Script` will restart the script with the first page.

 ## Requirements

 I am unsure if this works on Windows yet.